Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/when_to_stop.rst

 Overall, we use the following function to create, train and evaluate our neural network under a given stopping criterion::

    template<class T>
    double experiment(AbstractStoppingCriterion<T> & stoppingCriterion, ClassificationDataset const& trainingset, ClassificationDataset const& testset){
 	//create a feed forward neural network with one layer of 10 hidden neurons and one output for every class FFNet<LogisticNeuron,LinearNeuron> network;
 	network.setStructure(inputDimension(trainingset),10,numberOfClasses(trainingset));
 	initRandomUniform(network,-0.1,0.1);

-    //define loss and error function
+	//The Cross Entropy maximises the activation of the cth output neuron compared to all other outputs for a sample with class c.
 	CrossEntropy loss;
 	ErrorFunction<RealVector,unsigned int> errorFunction(&network,&loss);

 	//we use IRpropPlus for network optimization
 	IRpropPlus optimizer;

 	//create an optimization trainer and train the model OptimizationTrainer<FFNet<LogisticNeuron,LinearNeuron>,unsigned int > trainer(&errorFunction, &optimizer, &stoppingCriterion);
 	trainer.train(network, trainingset);

-    // Evaluate the performance on the test set using the classification loss.
-We set the threshold to 0.5 for Logistic neurons.
+	//evaluate the performance on the test set using the classification loss we choose 0.5 as threshold since Logistic neurons have values between 0 and 1.

 	ZeroOneLoss<unsigned int, RealVector> loss01(0.5);
 	Data<RealVector> predictions = network(testset.inputs());
 	return loss01(testset.labels(),predictions);
    }

 Evaluation
 ++++++++++

 Now it is time to load some data and try out different stopping criteria.